Krasper707/USA-Ultrathon-Analysis/README.md

 # USA-Ultrathon-Analysis

+Ultrathon Data Analysis USA
+Overview
-This repository contains an in-depth analysis of Ultrathon data in the United States.
-By exploring trends, patterns, and insights from extensive endurance running datasets, it aims to provide valuable perspectives on participant demographics, performance metrics, geographical distributions, and more.
+This repository contains a comprehensive analysis of Ultrathon data in the United States.
+It explores trends, patterns, and insights from endurance running datasets to understand participant demographics, performance metrics, geographical distributions, and more.

-Key Features:

-Data cleaning, preprocessing, and visualization.
+Project Features
+*🧹 Data Cleaning and Preprocessing: Handling missing data, outliers, and formatting issues.
-Exploratory Data Analysis (EDA) to uncover key insights.
+*📊 Exploratory Data Analysis (EDA): Visualizing key patterns and trends.
-Statistical and predictive modeling to analyze performance trends.
+*📈 Statistical and Predictive Modeling: Analyzing performance trends and predicting outcomes.
+*📌 Geographical Analysis: Mapping Ultrathon participation and performance across the USA.
-Interactive dashboards and visual tools for deeper understanding.
+*🌐 Interactive Dashboards: Tools for deeper engagement with the data.
-Whether you're an athlete, data enthusiast, or endurance sports researcher, this project offers a comprehensive look at what drives ultramarathon performances across the USA.

-Feel free to contribute, explore the analysis, and share feedback!
+Technologies Used
+*Languages: Python (e.g., pandas, NumPy, matplotlib, seaborn, Plotly).
+*Tools: Jupyter Notebooks, Tableau/Power BI (for dashboards).
+*Libraries: scikit-learn, geopandas, statsmodels.